roboshark/data-engineering/README.markdown

     $ bundle install
     $ rake db:migrate
     $ foreman start

+The web application creates an `Upload` record for each uploaded file.
+The `UploadDaemon` processes each new `Upload` in the background.
+Any validation errors that are encountered are stored in the database and can be reviewd via the web interface.
+The app calculates the gross revenue of each uploaded file separately.

 ----------
 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours) and may use any programming language or framework you'd like.
 Feel free to email [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com) if you have any questions.